rbdannenberg/arco/doc/ugens.md

 ```

 These envelope generators generate approximately exponential curves
-between positive breakpoints.
-To avoid the problem of zero
+between positive breakpoints specified by duration, value pairs.
+To
-(exponential decays never actually reach zero), all breakpoint values
+avoid the problem of zero (exponential decays never actually reach
-are increased by 0.01.
-The exponential interpolation occurs between
+zero), all breakpoint values are increased by 0.01.
+The exponential
-these biased breakpoints.
-Then, 0.01 is subtracted to obtain the
+interpolation occurs between these biased breakpoints.
+Then, 0.01 is
-output.
-This allows envelopes to decay all the way to zero, but for
+subtracted to obtain the output.
+This allows envelopes to decay all
-very small breakpoint values, the curves are close to linear.
+the way to zero, but for very small breakpoint values, the curves are
-Unlike `pwl` and `pwlb`, breakpoints cannot be less than zero, so
+close to linear.
+Unlike `pwl` and `pwlb`, breakpoints cannot be less
-that when bias is added, the exponential curves interpolate between
+than zero, so that when bias is added, the exponential curves
-values greater than zero.
+interpolate between values greater than zero.

 The starting value can be given by the `init` keyword, allowing for,
 e.g., an exponential fade from 1 to 0.